viktorchvatal/blue-pill-rust/doc/panic_handling.md

 panicked at 'assertion failed: rvr < (1 << 24)', /home/*/.cargo/git/checkouts/stm32f1xx-hal-bb9d214e810c7b47/e790b27/src/timer.rs:247:9
 ```

-Timer could not be initialized, because timer clock is too high to counter
+Timer could not be initialized, because timer clock is too high for the counter
-value for 1 Hz to fit into 16-bit timer.
+to establish 1 Hz frequency (required value does not fit into
+the 16-bit timer/counter).

 Now we can fix our program by configuring the `hclk` timer to run at 8 MHz